The Toom Interface Via Coupling: Proof of Theorem

 which vanishes as $k\to \infty$ by choosing $m$ sufficiently large.
 For the first term, we argue

-where the first inequality is by stationarity and Cauchy-Schwarz, and the second follows from the diffusive moment estimate \Cref{L:FDD1}.
-Hence we have obtained Combining with the analoguous bound on $\KK^1 $, the assertion of the lemma follows. \end{proof}
+where the first inequality is by stationarity and Cauchy-Schwarz, and the second follows from the diffusive moment estimate of \Cref{L:FDD1}.
+Hence we have obtained Combining with the analogous bound on $\KK^1 $, the assertion of the lemma follows. \end{proof}